-The SEA also considers the two Outstanding Universal Value criteria for which Gros Morne National Park was inscribed as a UNESCO World Heritage site in 1987, to ensure these are adequately protected by the management plan.
+The Strategic Environmental Assessment also considers the two Outstanding Universal Value criteria for which Gros Morne National Park was inscribed as a UNESCO World Heritage site in 1987, to ensure these are adequately protected by the management plan.
 Limited threats to the Outstanding Universal Value were identified.
-Objective 1.6 identifies targets for working collaboratively to manage potential impacts to Outstanding Universal Value, and for exploring options to define and safeguard the scenic beauty of Gros Morne National Park.
+Objective 1.6 identifies targets for working collaboratively to manage potential impacts to Outstanding Universal Value, and for identifying options to define the natural beauty and aesthetic importance component of Gros Morne National Park's Outstanding Universal Value.

-The public, stakeholders and Indigenous partners will be consulted on the draft management plan and draft SEA.
-Feedback will be considered and incorporated into the SEA and management plan as appropriate.
+Indigenous partners, stakeholders and the public were consulted on the draft management plan and summary of the draft Strategic Environmental Assessment.
+Feedback has been considered and incorporated into the Strategic Environmental Assessment and management plan as appropriate.